 (By the way, my monthly emails will show you how to change your perspective and upbeat each and every time, subscribe today.)

-Beyond that, I have been a guest speaker, sharing my personal story and leveraging the power of positive thinking.
+Beyond that, as a guest speaker, I share my personal story and leverage the force of insightful ideas.
 With my distinctive voice and acute sense of humor, I am able to educate, inform and inspire any audience.
-Drawing from years of personal experience, I teach others how to harness the power of
+Drawing from years of personal experience, I teach how to harness the power of positive thinking to others.
+More than that, I nurture and bolster a “can-do” attitude to all.
+I also write features in many articles, podcasts, radio, and TV.

-As I mentioned before, my personal knowledge, born of a unique and totally random occurrence, I suffered a massive stroke on my right side in 1991 when I was 27 years old.
+As I mentioned before, born of a unique and totally random occurrence, I suffered a massive stroke on my right side in 1991 when I was 27 years old.
 More than that, I acquired aphasia, a language disorder that affects my ability to communicate, both written and verbal.

 It keeps things lively, wouldn’t you say?!